 You are allowed to drive on the forest’s interior logging roads, but you’ll need a permit (no cost), which you can obtain over the telephone by calling the forest station at 386-985-7817.

-Note: The northern section of the forest, known as the Astor Tract, has a network of logging roads that are openly accessible.
+The northern section of Lake George State Forest, known as the Astor Tract, has a network of logging roads that are openly accessible.
 Drive north of State Road 40 on St. John’s River Road to enter this portion of the forest, which is primarily logging forest with some residential pockets and, frankly, unexciting.
 I did notice that almost every vehicle I encountered here had a kayak on its roof, so I suspect there is public access to the St. John’s and Lake George, although all I found was a private launch.

 Wildlife: Bears, birds and other critters

-On the eastern border of Ocala National Forest, you can bet this is black bear country, so be alert.
+On the eastern border of Ocala National Forest, this is black bear country, so be alert.
 While it’s unlikely you’ll encounter wildlife, watch for tracks along trails for bear, deer and wild turkeys.

 For more information, visit Florida Blackbear Scenic Byway